JustinGausin/JustinGausin.github.io/_posts/2020-05-21-Homomorphic_Encryption.md

 <figure class="half">
     <a href="/assets/images/hEncryption/Picture11.png"><img src="/assets/images/hEncryption/Picture11.png"></a>
     <a href="/assets/images/hEncryption/Picture11-1.png"><img src="/assets/images/hEncryption/Picture11-1.png"></a>
     <figcaption> Application of Laplacian smoothing in one vertex with its adjacent neighbors.
-The new point(Vnew) is not directly sent to Vc (true center) since lamda is set to .55 .</figcaption>
+The new point(Vnew) is not directly sent to Vc (true center) since k=.55 .</figcaption>
 </figure>